EPA Issues Final Determination Blocking Clean Water Act Permit for Proposed Pebble Mine

 Alaskans Oppose Pebble Mine

 In a state known for its support of resource development, Alaskans have consistently opposed Pebble mine.
-Most recently, a survey of likely November 2020 voters taken in June 2020 shows Alaskans oppose the mine by a 2-1 margin (62% to 31%).
-BBNC’s own polling has shown similar results, with a majority of Alaskans opposing the mine dating back to at least 2013.
+BBNC’s own recent polling found that 57% of registered voters in Alaska oppose Pebble mine, with a majority of Alaskans opposing the mine dating back to at least 2013.
 The mine is also opposed by 76% of BBNC shareholders, with majorities opposing the mine in every part of the Bristol Bay region, including communities closest to the mine site.

-Moreover, since 2012, over 2.5 million comments have been submitted to EPA and other federal agencies expressing opposition to Pebble mine.
+Moreover, since 2012, more than four million comments have been submitted to EPA and other federal agencies expressing opposition to Pebble mine.
 The vast majority of comments from Alaskans have been in opposition.
 The depth and breadth of this coalition is unprecedented for a major resource development project.

 Alaskans and residents in the lower 48 understand the importance of one of the world’s largest, and last, commercial sockeye salmon runs.
 Pebble has had over ten years to gain the public’s trust and continues to spend untold funds to gain support of Alaskans.
 But Alaskans aren’t buying what Pebble is selling.

-In September of 2019, Alaska Senator and Chairman of the Senate Energy and Natural Resources Committee Chairman Lisa Murkowski included language in an appropriations bill report that expressed concerns with the permitting process and encouraged a permit denial if the concerns aren’t met.
+In September of 2019, Alaska Senator Lisa Murkowski (at the time, Chair of the Senate Energy and Natural Resources Committee) included language in an appropriations bill report that expressed concerns with the permitting process and encouraged a permit denial if the concerns aren’t met.

 Both Senator Murkowski and Senator Dan Sullivan supported the Army Corps’ August 2020 conclusion that the mine could not be permitted as proposed.
 Senator Murkowski said, “I agree that a permit should not be issued.”
 Senator Sullivan said, “I support this conclusion – based on the best available science and a rigorous, fair process – that a federal permit cannot be issued.”